Geography

 - David Attenborough 2016

-The two-year AQA Geography A level course has been chosen because we feel that it will excite minds, challenge perceptions and stimulate investigative and analytical skills learned during Key Stages 3 and 4.
-It is a real mix of human, physical and environmental geography.
+The two-year AQA Geography A level course will excite minds, challenge perceptions and stimulate investigative and analytical skills.
+It is real mix of human, physical and environmental geography.
 The specification supports and enhances students’ learning from many GCSE courses in Geography.
-However, the course is relevant and contemporary and is therefore suitable for students who haven’t previously studied the subject.
+However, the course is also relevant and contemporary and is therefore suitable for students who haven’t previously studied the subject.

 Key Stage 5 Geography Curriculum Map